trskop/magic-file-java-6/README.md

 Provided `Makefile` is for compiling native code that provides JNI interface for [libmagic][] and `build.xml` for building Java project using Apache Ant.

-These are the steps necessary for successful build:
+Following are the necessary steps for successful build.

 Download [Apache commons-io][] from its [download page ][Apache commons-io download], unpack it and put `.jar` files in to the `lib`